mahir/mahir.github.io/pm/04-ai-tools-for-pms.md

 But:

-> "What PM job am I trying to do, and what kind of AI help would make it better?"
+> "What PM job am I trying to do, and what is the best tool for that job?"

 ---